BhanuprakashThota/node-server/README.md

 - [Heroku](https://www.heroku.com/)
 - Create free account
 - New / Create new app / enter a name / create app.
 - Under app Deploy / Deployment method / select GitHub master branch to deploy when a new commit is pushed to master.
+Then "Enable Automatic Deploys".

 ## Terms